 Clarins has become quite some dynasty.
-The daughters of Christian and Olivier Courtin-Clarins (who took over running Clarins from their father Jacques) – Jenna, Prisca, Virginie and Claire – have now joined the group’s board – bringing a forward-looking spirit to the group.
-(Which also, FYI, has fragrances by Thierry Mugler, Azzaro, Swarovski and Zadig & Voltaire under its umbrella; 32% of Clarins’s sales are fragrance).
+The daughters of Christian and Olivier Courtin-Clarins (who took over running Clarins from their father Jacques) – Jenna, Prisca, Virginie and Claire – have now joined the group’s board, bringing a forward-looking spirit to the group.
+(Which also, FYI, has fragrances by Thierry Mugler and Azzaro, under its umbrella.)

 Says Virginie: ‘I’m very involved with the ethical and technological side of the brand.
 I try to give a young eye because we are a 100% family-owned company.
 My father and uncle are from a different generation – we have to explain blogs and Facebook to them.
 My sister and cousins try to make sure we’re opening Clarins to a young generation.’

-In line with the world’s new, more sustainable way of thinking, Clarins Eau Dynamisante is now available in a refillable bottle.
-But it’s a fragrance which has also, from an ethical point of view, been ‘giving back’, for many years, in line with the family’s philosophy.
+In line with the world’s new, more sustainable way of thinking, the distinctive red Clarins Eau Dynamisante bottle is now refillable.
+But it’s a fragrance which has actually, from an ethical point of view, been ‘giving back’, for many years, in line with the family’s philosophy.
 The Clarins Dynamisante Woman of the Year Award takes place each year in countries around the world, including South Africa, Korea, Switzerland, France, Denmark, Mexico, Portugal, Russia, Germany, the US and the UK.

-Which means there’s a ‘feel-good’ factor to this Clarins bestseller which goes way beyond the spirit-lifting blend of lemon, patchouli, ginseng, petitgrain and white tea in the fragrance itself…
+Which means there’s a ‘feel-good’ factor to this Clarins bestseller which goes way beyond the spirit-lifting blend of lemon, patchouli, ginseng, petitgrain and white tea in their pioneering, iconic fragrance itself…

 Please wait - loading perfume house fragrances...